tecnocen-com/yii2-workflow/README.md

 Worklog Resource
 ----------------

-Each process gets a workflog about the flow of stages it goes through.
+Each process gets a worklog about the flow of stages it goes through.

 On ROA you can declare each worklog as a child resource for the process resource